 #5 Ostiense – Testaccio area

-The area that starts at Circus Maximus and continues to the most ancient lie detector – the Mouth of Truth is well known to the most but few visitors go beyond the Aventine hill to Ostiense street.
-At the beginning of it there is a well-preserved Pyramid, the only one in Rome, a tomb for Gaius Cestius built in the 12 BC.
+The area that starts at Circus Maximus and continues to the most ancient lie detector – the Mouth of Truth is well known to most but few visitors go beyond the Aventine hill to Ostiense Street.
+At the beginning of it, there is a well-preserved Pyramid, the only one in Rome, a tomb for Gaius Cestius built in 12 BC.

 From here you can walk to another Papal Basilica, St. Paul outside the Walls that has a graceful XIII century cloister inside.
 If you want to know how modern Romans live, spend some time in Garbatella neighborhood located nearby.
 Via Libetta is great for local nightlife with almost no tourists.

-Stay here if you want to be far from the touristic crowds that Rome is known for and live like a Roman.
+Stay here if you want to be far from the tourist crowds that Rome is known for and live like a Roman.
 The area is suitable for couples and families with children.
-The nearest metro stations are Circo Massimo, Piramide and Garbatella.
+The nearest metro stations are Circo Massimo, Piramide, and Garbatella.

 Recommended Hotels in the Ostiense – Testaccio area